2010

 5:45 am

-Got work on a commercial fishing boat, the "Aguero" in early December.
+Got work on a commercial fishing boat last month, the "Aguero".
 It's been a big plus that Jeremiah, the captain, liked Job so much and allowed me to take him with us everyday.
 I've missed working on the water...and will.

 Got a new job working with and training animals at a private zoo.